 Why you should consider writing grants

 Grant writers are in high demand for nonprofits hoping to raise money for operations, capital expenses, events, and programs.
-The work pays well: as a freelance grant writer, you can start out charging about $25 an hour starting out and work your way up to $100 an hour, though this will vary depending on where you live.
+The work pays well: as a freelance grant writer, you can start out charging about $25 an hour and work your way up to $100 an hour, though this will vary depending on the organization you’re working for.

 Even better?
-Often, nonprofits are looking to enter into long-term contracts with a reliable grant writer.
+Often, nonprofits look to enter into long-term contracts with a reliable grant writer.
 They may have a large volume of grants due every month, so you can earn good, steady income – all while working from home.
-(Click to tweet this idea).

 From there, you may want to pursue a more strenuous course through the Grant Professionals Certification Institute.
-There are lots of certification programs out there, but this one is the most extensive and well respected.
+Lots of certification programs exist, but this one is the most extensive and well respected.

 Connect with organizations that rely on grants

-One way is to start volunteering at a nonprofit — even if your tasks are nowhere near grant writing.
+One way to get started is volunteering at a nonprofit, even if your tasks are nowhere near grant writing.
 Assist at fundraising auctions, help an office with data entry, join a board, work a phone bank, solicit event sponsorships — any of these options will help you get a foot in the door with a nonprofit and learn about the organization’s needs.

 In addition to lending a hand at a specific nonprofit, join your regional professional fundraisers organization or local nonprofit employee organization.
 Any professional organization along those lines that meets regularly is a good place for you to meet other people in the industry and eventually shop your services.